shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 But Sui stopped her.
 “Come on, we’re going back to the meeting.”
 He dragged her back to the campfire in the cave.

 “And we will be expanding this cave system.”
-Grar was still giving his speech.
+Gra was still giving his speech.
 “Plans will be drawn soon, and you will follow the plans exactly.”

 The deer turned into Sui.
 “What the deck man!
 Put me down!”

-Grar raised an eyebrow at the Sui in his arms.
+Gra raised an eyebrow at the Sui in his arms.

 “That stupid deer switched me out!
 It’s getting away!
 Put me down so I can go after it!”

 “Very clever, deer.”
-Grar squeezed hard, making the deer drop his disguise.
+Gra squeezed hard, making the deer drop his disguise.
 “But you’re not very good at copying Sui’s voice.”
 He looked back at the kobolds gathered around.

 Sui returned with Sylla.
 He seemed to have some news.